+2.10 Guidelines and Requirements Complies

+Land

+been addre A landscape plan prepared by a Landscape Architect has been submitted with all industrial development applications addressing the provisions included in this section and including details of the location of:

+(i) Any existing vegetation to be retained or removed Yes

+(ii) Deep soil landscape and planter areas Yes

+2 (iii) Parking and associated access driveways Yes

+.1. (iv) Paved and grassed areas Yes

+(vii) Any outside storage areas Yes

+(viii) Any open space and any outdoor furniture Yes

+(ix) Planting scheme including trees, shrubs, grasses and groundcovers Yes

+Existir ng vegetation

+3 All exi provid drivew Yes

+Setba cks

-2.10 Guio lelines a and Requirements Complies Lano Iscaping 7 been addre dscape plan prepared by a Landscape Architect has submitted with all industrial development applications essing the provisions included in this section and ling details of the location of: (i) Any existing vegetation to be retained or removed Yes (ii) Deep soil landscape and planter areas Yes 2 (iii) Parking and associated access driveways Yes .1. (iv) Paved and grassed areas Yes (vii) Any outside storage areas Yes ••• (viii) Any open space and any outdoor furniture Yes (ix) Planting scheme including trees, shrubs, grasses and groundcovers Yes Existi ng vegetation 3 provid isting street trees are retained.
-A minimum 2m setback ded from the base of the trunk of any street tree to any way including allowance for layback.
-Yes Setba ncks 7 in wic nuous deep soil landscape areas of a minimum of 1.2m of the provided adjacent to all common boundaries rd of the building line.
-A continuous coverage of No evergreen shrubs interspersed with tree planting is provided within this landscape area.
-11 Tree selection is in scale with the proposed development, including built structures and infrastructure.
+7 Continuous deep soil landscape areas of a minimum of 1.2m in width are provided adjacent to all common boundaries forward of the building line.
+A continuous coverage of evergreen shrubs interspersed with tree planting is provided within this landscape area.
+No Proposed plantings 11 Tree selection is in scale with the proposed development, including built structures and infrastructure.
 Yes 12 All trees are required as minimum 50 litre container size for general tree planting or 100 litre container size for street trees.
 Yes A condition is imposed Car parks 13 One medium size shade tree for every eight car spaces.
-No 2.14 Guide elines and Requirements Complies 2.17 • Compiles Gene ral .1.
-1 The emission of any air impurities including offensive odours, the discharge of any waste into any waters or the emission of noise associated with any development shall not contravene the Protection of the Environment Operations Act 1997.
-A condition is imposed to ensure compliance .1.
-1 Noise odours, the discharge of any waste into any waters or the emission of noise associated with any development shall not contravene the Protection of the Environment Operations Act 1997. is imposed to ensure .1. odours, the discharge of any waste into any waters or the emission of noise associated with any development shall not contravene the Protection of the Environment Operations Act 1997. is imposed to ensure
+No - 2.14 Guid elines and Requirements Complies 2.14 Guid Gene - Complies 2.14 .1. - Complies A condition is imposed to ensure compliance Gene The emission of any air impurities including offensive odours, the discharge of any waste into any waters or the emission of noise associated with any development shall not contravene the Protection of the Environment Operations Act 1997.
+A condition is imposed to ensure Gene The emission of any air impurities including offensive odours, the discharge of any waste into any waters or the emission of noise associated with any development shall not contravene the Protection of the Environment Operations Act 1997.
+A condition is imposed to ensure